| | | |

 Instructions

-• Plug in pressure cooker and press sauté button.
-Add ¼ chicken broth once it has heated up
+• Plug in the pressure cooker and press the sauté button.
+Add 1/4 chicken broth once it has heated up.
+(Set aside the rest of the broth for step 3)

 • Add chicken and sauté for 3 minutes.
 Stir and cook for another 3 minutes.
-Remove chicken and place it on a plate and set it aside
+Remove the chicken and place it on a plate and set it aside.

 • You can either let the pressure release naturally which will take an additional 10 minutes or carefully quick release the pressure like I do.
-Make sure to wear a oven mitt so you don’t get burned by the steam
+Make sure to wear an oven mitt so you don't get burned by the steam.

-• Unseal pressure cooker lid and remove chicken wings and place them in a baking dish
+• Unseal the pressure cooker lid, remove chicken wings, and place them in a baking dish.

 • Plate chicken wings and pour marinade in a little dipping bowl

-• Pick up a wing, dip it in the marinade and eat
+• Pick up a wing, dip it in the marinade, eat, and enjoy.

 See all my favorite tools and gift ideas at my Amazon Store page!Check out Elaine’s Amazon Store!